 With age, pro-inflammatory cytokines (IL-6, TNF-alpha), glycated proteins, and factors secreted by senescent cells (the so-called SASP, Senescence-Associated Secretory Phenotype) accumulate.
 These molecules promote chronic low-grade inflammation (inflammaging), which accelerates aging and increases the risk of chronic diseases.

-A human study published in GeroScience (2022, PMID: 35999337) by Kim, Kiprov and colleagues from the Conboy Lab (UC Berkeley) showed that plasma exchange reduced levels of pro-inflammatory proteins and restored a younger proteomic profile.
+A human study published in GeroScience (2022, PMID: 35999337) by Kim, Kiprov and colleagues from the Conboy Lab (UC Berkeley) observed reductions in some pro-inflammatory proteins and a proteomic shift toward younger reference profiles.
+These are biomarker signals, not clinical outcomes.

 Environmental compounds bound to plasma